HOME • BOOKS • LITERARY SERVICES • JOIN MAILING LIST

 The stories of a cop and a dancer along the journey of raising two challenging boys in the outer, outer, outer, outer Excelsior — that most mysterious edge of San Francisco — have drawn a loyal readership of interracial and adoptive families, families dealing with learning challenges and disabilities, gays and lesbians, and people who love San Francisco.
 Now, the first collection of Kevin's columns are now available from Two Penny Press and Fearless Literary: HOW WE KEEP SPINNING...! the journey of a family in stories.
 Read excerpts below.

 You can order SIGNED copies of Kevin's books with FREE SHIPPING from this page only.
-Because Kevin won't be "on hand" to sign books at events in the near future, we're providing signed copies without shipping cost, just like at a real reading.
-And we'll go one better by offering no sales tax and a DISCOUNT on both books ordered together.
+And we'll go one better by saving you the sales tax and offering a discount on both books ordered together.
 Order now to get yours soonest!

 A SONG FOR LOST ANGELS